 Unfortunately, this is where everything started to go wrong.

 Fast forward several weeks and I realized that we had been burned.
 Not just by the trainer selling the horse – that was not totally unexpected – but my our then trainer.
 What we had was not a calm family horse my son can ride.
-We have a fancy retired show horse that ONLY our trainer can ride, and that my son can only hop on after she’s ridden him and lunged him for at least an hour.
-He is wild on the lunge line so she is the only one who can lunge him.
-And of course, we are now paying extra for training ride and lunging sessions.
+We had a fancy retired show horse that ONLY our trainer could ride, and that my son could only hop on after she’d ridden him and lunged him for at least an hour.
+He was wild on the lunge line so she was the only one who can lunge him.
+And of course, we were now paying extra for training rides and lunging sessions.

-More than this, the gelding doesn’t like people.
-He is one of those horses that stands in the cross ties, visibly annoyed that you want to do anything with him, and that will turn around and nip at you if given the chance.
+More than this, the gelding didn’t like people.
+He was one of those horses that stands in the cross ties, visibly annoyed that you want to do anything with him, and that would turn around and nip at you if given the chance.
 When I mentioned this to our trainer after being nipped again, she said she didn’t know what I was talking about.

-Our trainer keeps telling us how amazing he is and how my son will win in the show ring next year, but here’s the thing: he has only done one show, and while he did like it, our main goal in getting a horse was having an equine member of our family.
+For weeks our trainer told us how amazing this horse was and how my son would win in the show ring next year.
+But here’s the thing: my son has only done one show, and while he did like it, our main goal in getting a horse was having an equine member of our family.
 Not showing.
-My horse friends tell me she probably pushed this horse so hard because he won several big titles in his younger years and she wants him and my son to win more titles for the barn next season.
+My horse friends tell me the trainer probably pushed this horse so hard because he won several big titles in his younger years and she wanted him and my son to win more titles for the barn next season.
 So in other words, it was more about the barn reputation than about finding us the right horse.

 So here is what I have learned:

 - Do not skip over any of the steps in buying a horse, even if you think you have a trustworthy trainer.
 Even if you think this horse is the one.
 Do not skip the steps.